CeeDee Lamb Player Prop Bets for NFL Week 13 | Dallas vs. New Orleans 12/2/2021

 Season Stats

-- Lamb (eight red zone targets) has been the recipient of 14.0% of his team's 57 red zone pass attempts.
+- Lamb has seen the ball thrown his way eight times in the red zone this season, 14.0% of his team's 57 red zone pass attempts.

-- The Cowboys have run 57.9% passing plays and 42.1% rushing plays this season.
-They rank fourth in the NFL in scoring.
+- The Cowboys have called a pass in 57.9% of their plays from scrimmage this year while running the ball 42.1% of the time.
+This offensive attack ranks fourth in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Lamb's matchup with the Saints.